 - Changing the closing/possession date

-The home sellers might want to change contingency time frame and have the deposit released early.
+The home sellers might want to change the contingency time frame and have the deposit released early.

 How to Handle a Home Seller’s Counteroffer?